phhien203/gixer/README.md

 **Gixer bundle report**

 ## Features Included
-- Users search Github users by typing the username in search control, the input cursor is auto focus on the search box
+- Users search Github users by typing the username in search control, the input cursor will automatically focus on the search box
 - Users can see a list of paginated search results
 - Users can see total number of users found
-- Users can see avatar, login name, full name, bio, location, followings and followers count
+- Users can see avatar, login name, full name, bio, location, following and followers count
 - Users can click on login name on each search result to go to the Github profile of that Github account
-- Users can see No users found message when the search criteria doesn't match any Github users
+- Users can see `No users found` message when the search criteria doesn't match any Github users
 - Users can see an error message `Only the first 1000 search results are available` if users query for more than 1000 results
+- Users can see load indicator while the app is making request to Github API

 ## Project Structure

 The project structure conforms with the philosophy of Nx.
 The main app is kept as small as possible.
-Whereas feature modules code resides in libraries.
-Here is the current project structure.
+Whereas feature modules reside in libraries.
+Here is the current project structure

 ```
 .